 Buying clothes for young children can be a total nightmare.
 The premium charged on the high street for kid’s fashion is extortionate, as just as soon as you’ve scraped together your pennies and bought them all the essentials, then they’ve grown out of them and need new ones again.
 But luckily, there are things that you can do to make buying kid’s clothes more affordable for your family – check out our top tips below.

 New to You

-Finally, you might find that as they get older your kids start to develop an eye for fashion, and want expensive brand-name fashions.
+Finally, you might find that as they age, your kids develop an eye for fashion and want expensive brand-name fashions.
 A good way to deal with this is to agree to a few items, such as a coat or a pair of trainers, and buy all their other items from a more affordable source.
-They’ll still look the part, and you won’t need to fork out a fortune for designer labels.
+They’ll still look the part, and you won’t need to fork a fortune for designer labels.